 The diamonds offered by Hearts on Fire are fantastic.
 However, as countless side by side comparisons have shown, they are not worth the premium.

 A side by side study of Whiteflash and Hearts on Fire showed a round brilliant diamond of the same size and quality would be around $4,000 cheaper when purchased through Whiteflash.
-The diamond is from Whiteflash’s A CUT ABOVE® range, which easily competes with the cut of a Hearts on Fire diamond.
+The diamond is from Whiteflash’s A CUT ABOVE® line, which easily competes with the cut of a Hearts on Fire diamond.
 This also comes with its heavily detailed certification so you know exactly what you’re paying for.

 Hearts on Fire does not allow you to search for an individual stone, so it must be noted that its price includes a plain platinum band.
 Even so, you would not pay an additional $5,000 for a setting and band.